A guide to choosing the right type of feature flag for each use case.

 We will cover specific criteria related to removing short term flags below.

-Best Practices for permanent flags
+Best practices for permanent feature flags

 Establish access control and safety checks